open-telemetry/opentelemetry-dotnet/README.md

 stable builds gated by a feature flag.
 Feature flags are implemented using environment variables (e.g., `OTEL_DOTNET_EXPERIMENTAL_SOME_FEATURE`).

+Experimental features are subject to breaking changes.
+Typically, they are works-in-progress that we intend to eventually provide in a stable release.
+However, this is not guaranteed and they may be removed entirely.

 The README of a each component will contain information for any available experimental features and how to use them.